ShaneCaler/EasyAsPiInstaller/README.md

 In the GUI, navigate to the following setting and enable autologin:
 --> 'Boot Options' --> 'B1: Desktop / CLI' --> 'B2 Console Autologin' --> 'OK' --> Close raspi-config
 ```
-2. As mentioned in the script, several commands require the use of 'sudo', so you can choose to run the
+2. As mentioned in the script, several commands require administrative priviledges, so you can choose to run the
-script after typing 'sudo su' or let the script manually run the commands for you.
-Note that if you use a password,
-it will require you to enter it during the steps that require elevated permission.
+script with "sudo" before if you don't want to enter your password each time a command runs.
-The script will ask if you want to run 'sudo --validate' to temporarily disable (for 15 minutes) the need for a password.
+The script will alternatively ask to run 'sudo --validate' which will temporarily disable (for 15 minutes) the need for a password.
 3. Install git so you can clone this repo

 `sudo apt-get install git -y`